Stress and your health

 - You are having memories of a traumatic event.

 National Institute of Mental Health website.
-Fact sheet on stress.
+5 things you should know about stress.